chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 **5. Focus on doing over talking**

 This one almost goes without saying, but let’s say it anyway.
-The Chi Hack Night is a place to get stuff done.
+Chi Hack Night is a place to get stuff done.
 It’s a place to learn by doing.
 It’s a place to roll up your sleeves, get your hands dirty, and build the things we think need building.

 Talking is important, but it should always be in service of doing.